Indirect display driver overview

-The Indirect Display driver model is implemented as a UMDF class extension.
-The driver is the UMDF driver for the device and uses the functionality exposed by the IddCx (Indirect Display Driver Class eXtension) to interface with the windows graphics sub-systems.
+An IDD is the third party-provided UMDF driver for the device.
+It is developed using the functionality exposed by the IddCx (Indirect Display Driver Class eXtension) to interface with the windows graphics subsystems in the following ways:

-- Create the graphics adapter representing the Indirect Display device
+- Create the graphics adapter representing the indirect display device

 - Report monitors being connected and disconnected from the system